Updated: Nov 28, 2022

 When is it possible to challenge a Will?

-The majority of will contests are brought by prospective heirs or beneficiaries who received little or nothing.
+Most will contests are brought by prospective heirs or beneficiaries who received little or nothing.
 Will contests must be filed in Probate court within a certain number of days of obtaining notice of the decedent's death, a petition to admit the Will to probate, or the issuance of Letters Testamentary to a personal representative.

 The following are some examples of reasons to contest a Will: